Building the go-to destination for kids shows, games, and so much more

 Doing the research

+Our first step was to learn as much as possible from our audience.
 So we stepped in, interviewed and did a lot user testing to make sure we knew exactly what to deliver for each team and market.
-We quickly turned this research into usable insights to guide our product design.
+We quickly realized that these insights were key to developing a successful product for kids.

 People working